VictorSong2i/TDG-Playwright/README.md

 >
 >npm install csv-parser

-`RunAll.spec.ts` runs tests 1-3 sequentially and will automatically update its CSV and JSON files accordingly to the test run.
+`TDG Tests 1-3.spec.ts` runs tests 1-3 sequentially and will automatically update its CSV and JSON files accordingly to the test run.

 **Test 1** generates 5 entries with the required fields saves and downlaods them and then unzips the folder into the downloads folder